 Open Reproducible Science

-Open Science and Reproducible Research in R Lecture Series
+Open and Reproducible Science in R

 View the Project on GitHub OxfordIHTM/open-reproducible-science